-E-prescribing is when a provider sends a prescription electronically to a pharmacy.
-E-prescribing allows providers, with patient consent, to access the patient's medication history and to know the patient's prescription benefits prior to sending the prescription.
+Electronic prescribing is when a provider sends a prescription electronically to a pharmacy.
+Electronic prescribing allows providers, with patient consent, to access the patient's medication history and to know the patient's prescription benefits prior to sending the prescription.
 As a result, providers make better clinical decisions and improve workflow related to managing a patient's medication.
 Prescribers can refer to these Frequently Asked Questions (FAQs) to learn more about electronic prescribing in Rhode Island.

-- E-prescribing can alert providers to possible drug interactions or patient drug allergies before they prescribe the wrong drug.
+- Alerts providers to possible drug interactions or patient drug allergies before they prescribe the wrong drug.

-- Real-time access to a patient's medical history helps providers make informed clinical decisions.
+- Provides real-time access to a patient's medical history, helping providers make informed clinical decisions.

-- Providers who e-prescribe can renew prescriptions without having to find a patient’s chart.
+- Providers who electronic prescribe can renew prescriptions without having to find a patient’s chart.

 - Staff have to answer fewer questions about illegible handwriting.

-- Providers who e-prescribe have real-time access to the list of prescriptions that an insurer will cover.
+- Providers who electronic prescribe have real-time access to the list of prescriptions that an insurer will cover.

 - Providers do not have to take the time to re-issue a prescription for an alternate medication to meet health insurance requirements.